- Tringa glareola

-The Wood Sandpiper is a fairly small wader with a rather attenuated 'necky' appearance.
-It has brown upperparts and generally white underparts.
-The most striking plumage feature are the bold white supercilia, which show well behind the eye.
-The supercilia are defined by a dark brown 'cap' and a bold broad eye-stripe.
-It is quite a 'leggy' bird, not unlike a Common Redshank, though smaller.
-The legs are usually pale yellowish, but can appear quite dark when the bird is feeding in mud, or in dull light.
-The bill is about the same length as the head and straight.
+The legs are dull yellowish, but can appear quite dark when the bird is feeding in mud, or in dull light.
+The bill is about the same length as the head, and straight, blackish-brown with a slightly paler greenish-grey base.
 The head shape is almost squarish in profile, and the neck can be extended or retracted a certain amount, changing the overall appearance.
-The rump has a square white patch between the dark tip of the tail and the back.
+The white rump has a patch between the dark tip of the tail and the back.

 The diet includes insects, worms, spiders, shellfish and small fish.

 Nests either in a scrape on the ground, or in old thrush nests in trees.
 The 4 eggs are are incubated for 22-23 days by the female.
 The young fledge after 29-31 days.

 Click on photo for larger image

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2017.
 The eBird/Clements checklist of birds of the world: v2017, with updates to August 2017.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Handbook of the Birds of the World Alive (retrieved May 2014)

 - BirdForum Opus contributors.
 (2023) Wood Sandpiper.
 In: BirdForum, the forum for wild birds and birding.
 Retrieved 8 December 2023 from https://www.birdforum.net/opus/Wood_Sandpiper